 This is a tweaked version of an oatmeal chocolate chip cookies recipe I got from my friend Jen King, who co-owns Liddabit Sweets, an artisanal confectionery in Brooklyn.
 They don’t do anything just plain ordinary at Liddabit (hand-dipped candy bars and caramels with beer and pretzels inside, hello), so needless to say, this is one good cookie.
 I prefer oatmeal cookies with plentiful chocolate chips, but feel free to substitute raisins if you’re that guy—no judgments.
 Well, a few judgments.
 I hope we can still be friends.–Molly Gilbert

-Did you read the preceding note?
-The part about substituting raisins for chocolate chips in this oatmeal chocolate chip cookies recipe?
 Uh, that’s not exactly what we’d consider an equal swap, if you ask us.
 Of course you didn’t ask us.
-So if you’re that raisin guy (or gal), we salute you.
+So if you’re that raisin gal (or guy), we salute you.
 As for us, we’re going to stick with chocolate.
 Whichever you choose, though, you can expect a spectacularly broad, thin cookie that’s crisp at the edges, chewy at the center, and uncommonly good through and through.

 - 1 1/2 cups all-purpose flour

 - 1 tablespoon plus 1 teaspoon ground cinnamon, (yes, that’s a lot, but it works if you like cinnamon)

 - 9 tablespoons (4 1/2 oz) unsalted butter, at room temperature